openmls/openmls/book/src/virtual_clients.md

   transport of the KeyPackage upload is left entirely to the application.
 - There is no convenience layer for marking a group as an emulation group on its config and deriving epoch secrets automatically.
-Registration is the manual `register_vc_emulation_epoch` call shown above.
+Registration is the manual `register_vc_derivation_epoch` call shown above.
-- Per-epoch state for dead emulation epochs is not garbage collected automatically.
+- Per-epoch state for dead derivation epochs is not garbage collected automatically.

 Refer to the [virtual clients draft](https://github.com/mlswg/mls-virtual-clients)